Author, Andrew Gibson

 The point is getting a good exchange rate can make a big financial difference to you.

-Don’t feel obliged to use your bank – even if they have your money.
+Don’t feel obliged to use your bank.

 And depending on who you choose, they can also assist you with the set-up, guide you on rates and track your money from start to finish.